ChoiIseungil/CS454Project/README.md

 ## Results

-For experiment, we use tester from [genetic_CIT](https://github.com/jeong0982/genetic_CIT).
+For experiment, we use evaluator from [genetic_CIT](https://github.com/jeong0982/genetic_CIT).
 We experiment the performance of PGA compared to GA in terms of population size and time.
 We run PGA and GA until 80,000 population size, and 400 seconds.
 We execute 5 times and show the average for experiments about population size, and one time for experiments about time.
-Also, experiment tester without correction range and test with a correction range; error region 0 to 3 in 70% for parameter 0 to 2, error region 3 to 6 in 70% for parameter 0 to 2, and error region 6 to 9 in 70% for parameter 0 to 2.
+Also, experiment evaluator without correction range and evaluator with a correction range; error region 0 to 3 in 70% for parameter 0 to 2, error region 3 to 6 in 70% for parameter 0 to 2, and error region 6 to 9 in 70% for parameter 0 to 2.

 Result graph ..